abarker/pytest-helper/doc/sphinx_docs/index.rst

 Some of the provided helper functions are general-purpose, but several are specific to the `pytest <http://pytest.org>`_ testing framework.
 The functions are independent of each other and can be used (or not used) as desired.
-These functions are fully compatible with the ordinary uses and invocations of pytest.
+These functions are compatible with the ordinary uses and invocations of pytest.

 In order to simplify the functional interface, some of these helper functions use very basic introspection look up the names of modules.
 Others use